wireapp/brand/Tone of Voice.md

 > “To end the call, tap the Close × icon in the upper left corner of the conversation.”

 For an overview of our UI icons, see [User Interface Icon Names](https://github.com/wearezeta/copywriting/blob/master/UI%20copy%20clients/Zeta%20font/preview_icon_names.pdf?raw=true).

+# Communication Channels

+Each of the primary touch-points through which we communicate to our customers may require subtle differences in tone — _how do we talk to our users in each context?_

+The sections below outline the unique requirements or guidelines that apply to each channel.

 ## UI Copy